Medically Reviewed by Anthony Dugarte, M.D., C.S.C.S

 To get in shape, you need to work your heart, work your muscles and stretch your muscles – and all three components create a well-balanced healthy and fit body, Dr. Fenwick said.

 In regards to cardiovascular exercise, you can walk every day, starting with 5 to 30 minutes per session.
+Low-impact activities have the added benefit of limiting the forces placed upon your joints that can be associated with carrying excess body weight.

 “If the cardiovascular is another mode such as biking or jogging, it would be better to start with 3 to 5 days per week, at 10 up to 30 minutes per session,” Dr. Fenwick advised.
 “Strength training should be done 2-3 times per week, starting with 15 up to 45 minutes per session.”